mishaherasimov/useful/fastlane/README.md

 [bundle exec] fastlane ios upload_for_testing
 ```

-Build and upload the app to TestFlight
+Build and upload the app to TestFlight.
+Pilot

 ### ios release_to_app_store